oznogon/gattaibushido-public/playbooks/_playbook_template.md

 Don't see something you like?
 Coach has rules for custom stats and adjectives!

 (**PLAYTEST NOTE #1:** These are currently identical across playbooks for testing stage.
 Use them as inspiration to create your own.
-Final release will feature individual multi-item arrays tailored to the color role.)
+Final release will feature individual multi-item arrays tailored to the Chroma.)

 (**PLAYTEST NOTE #2:** I'm reassessing these to bring them back in line with the reverted Commitment Dualities.
 The new idea is to pick three descriptors, from three different lists, but I'm working to rewrite the lists anew.)

-# (Color Name's) Power Profile
+# (Chroma Name's) Power Profile

 As the (Role Name), your specialty is (Role Details Shortform). **First**, this lets you pick one of your two core powers as your Pilot's starting specialty.
 These can evolve over time, and you can eventually unlock all three if you want!
 Pick one right now, and fill in the "Level 1" dot next to it.